instrumentisto/medea/docs/rfc/0002-webrc-client-api.md

 }
 ```

-Each message requires answer, answer can carry payload(e.g. answering with [SDP Answer] to [SDP Offer]), error, or nothing,
+Each message requires answer.
+Answer can carry some payload(e.g. answering with [SDP Answer] to [SDP Offer]), Error, or
-which just means that message reached destination and was processed.
+just noting nothing, which just means that message reached destination and was processed.

 ### Signalling Protocol considerations